-In December 2023, the FASB issued Update 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures."
-This update applies to all entities that are subject to Topic 740.
-The amendments in this update improve income tax disclosures primarily related to the rate reconciliation and income taxes paid information as well as the effectiveness of certain other income tax disclosures.
-The new standard is effective for annual periods beginning after December 15, 2024.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which will require us to disclose specified additional information in its income tax rate reconciliation and provide additional information for reconciling items that meet a quantitative threshold.
+This ASU is effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted.
-This standard should be applied on a prospective basis, but retrospective application is permitted.
-The Company is currently evaluating the impact of adopting this new standard.
+We will adopt this ASU using either a prospective or retrospective transition method.
+We are currently evaluating the impact of adopting this ASU.